5x12 pentomino tiling

 Pleasure

-Here on the Web I help maintain a set of pages for the parish of Milton which takes up quite a lot of time keeping it up to date.
+Here on the Web I help maintain a set of pages for the village of Milton which takes up quite a lot of time keeping it up to date.
 I also develop web sites for money, mainly for not-for-profit organisations of various sorts.
 Many of these sites, including the Milton village site use Opus, a content management engine for content management which I developed in PHP.

 I run a number of mailing lists and look after the the FAQ wiki for the cam.* newsgroup hierarchy.